jsjha/ese3500_lab5/README.md

 24. How does this affect the schedule?
 Do any tasks miss their deadlines?

 Yes, task miss their deadlines.
-The total utilization no longer passes the UB test because of the increased CPU time of task C.
+The total utilization no longer passes  the UB test because of the increased CPU time of task C; the test is now inconclusive.

 ### 3. RMS - Blocking